 We will work towards a landscape where wildlife can flourish alongside thriving rural communities that benefit from a healthy natural environment.
 Our Flowering for Life Project, for example, is targeting direct benefits for plants and pollinators.

-The Trust’s Living Landscape project could play a vital part in tackling climate change.
-It’s all about creating a network of wildlife rich countryside so wildlife can move through the landscape increasing the chances of survival in a changing environment.
+The Trust’s Living Landscape programme is all about creating a network of wildlife rich countryside so wildlife can move through the landscape increasing the chances of survival in a changing environment.
 It is important that we work with farmers and local people to achieve this.
 We want to see a landscape where everyone benefits from a wildlife rich environment.

 You can read View from the Brue - our landowner newsletter - to be informed about recent activity and plans for the future or discover how local landowners are benefitting from a Living Landscape in the Brue Valley.